TrellixVulnTeam/ratel-tests_DAVJ/Python-2.7.17/README.md

     $ sudo make install
   ```

-How to Run R with Ratel-RIO and Measure its Performance?
+How to Run R with Ratel and Measure its Performance?
 -----------------------------------
 Before the run, you have to configure the **LD_LIBRARY_PATH**, which can be achieved by the following command:
   ```